Qaddoumi/linconfig/README.md

 - Note 0.1 :- This setup build for laptops with iGPU and dGPU
-- Note 0.2 :- And it has not been tested on AMD cpus or gpus
+- Note 0.2 :- And it has not been tested on AMD cpus or gpus and needs some adjustments for it to work
 - Note 0.3 :- This is not meant to be a minimal setup

 ## 🚀 Installation